Independent language learning

 What is independent learning?

-- A chance to make your learning fun by choosing material which really interests you.
+• A chance to make your learning fun by choosing material that interests you.

-- An opportunity to work constructively with friends and first-language speakers of the language you are learning.
+• An opportunity to work constructively with friends and first-language speakers of your target language.

 What it isn't

-- Something which infringes on your leisure time.
+• Something that infringes on your leisure time.

 Managing your learning

-In order to manage your own learning, you will need to think about the following questions.
+To manage your own learning, you will need to consider the following:

 Needs analysis